US to revoke visas of Saudis implicated in killing of writer

 Speaking to reporters at the White House, Trump said the entire operation was a fiasco.

-"They had a very bad original concept," Trump said.
+"They had a very bad original concept," Trump said on Tuesday.
 "It was carried out poorly, and the cover-up was one of the worst cover-ups in the history of cover-ups.
 Somebody really messed up, and they had the worst cover-up ever."

 Even in the face of ugly details of Jamal Khashoggi's slaying, Trump has resisted calls to cut off arms sales to the kingdom and has been reluctant to antagonize the Saudi rulers.
 Trump considers the Saudis to be vital allies in his Mideast agenda.